ccao-data/data-architecture/documentation/design-docs/data-catalog.md

 ### Cons

-* No native support for R scripting as a means of building models, so we would have to either rewrite our raw data extraction scripts or use some kind of hack like running our R scripts from a Python function
+* No native support for Python or R scripting as a means of building models, so we can't incorporate our raw data extraction scripts
 * We would need to use a [community plugin](https://dbt-athena.github.io/) for Athena support; this plugin is not supported on dbt Cloud, if we ever decided to move to that
 * Requires a separate orchestrator for automation, monitoring, and alerting
 * Tests currently do not support the same rich documentation descriptions that other entities do (see [this GitHub issue](https://github.com/dbt-labs/dbt-core/issues/2578))